 Super Mario Brothers Piranha Plants

 The kids were impressed by these, jaded little beings they are, so I was really excited about my Piranha Plants!
+You can see the entire Piranha Plant tutorial and download the printable here.
 I designed the plant and it was a bit more to have them printed as posters, but I thought the end result was well worth it.
 After mounting the picture to black foam core, I cut each plant out with a hot knife and taped a 4 foot rod to the back.

 The green pipe was made from a cardboard box.
 I wrapped it around a hula hoop, then covered it in green paper (buy it here).
 The outer lip of the pipe was just another piece of cardboard wrapped in green craft paper.
 I have a PVC pipe sunk in a bucket of concrete I’ve used over and over for yeaaaaars (aka, you should have one if you do lots of parties) that I popped the plant into.
 It weighs it down against the wind that way, as well as provides upright support.